YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 WAS_ON is an implicit replication state.
 At all times during the WAS_ON state, you can see the current backlog of transactions and the content of the Journal Pool (MUPIP REPLICATE -SOURCE -SHOWBACKLOG and MUPIP REPLICATE -SOURCE -JNLPOOL -SHOW).
 This information is not available in the replication OFF state.

-For more information on recovering originating and replicating instances from WAS_ON, refer to `"Recovering from the replication WAS_ON state" <./dbrepl.html#recovering-from-the-replication-was-on-state>`_.
+For more information on recovering originating and replicating instances from WAS_ON, refer to :ref:`recover-repl-was-on-state`.

 Example: